 There are many different ingredients that are either infused or are naturally smoky in flavor that you can add to recipes and foods to gain a smoky flavor without using a smoker.
 You can also use some foods that have already been smoked to add to your recipes.
 These foods will bring nice smoky flavors to your favorite dish.
 Here are a few.

 This is going to be the most common ingredient you can use to introduce smoke into your foods.
 Liquid smoke is one of the main ingredients in barbeque sauce.
 It is powerful, so you only need a little bit to gain a nice smoky flavor.
-A little bit goes a long way, so be careful when adding to sauces and marinades.
+A little bit goes a long way, so be careful when adding sauces and marinades.

 While there are plenty of paprika types available out there, smoked paprika will add the right amount of smoky kick to any dish.
 It comes from Spain and has a naturally smoky flavor.
 It is one of the main ingredients used in any traditional paella, a typical Spanish dish made with rice.

 There are a lot of oils that you can buy that have been infused with many different flavors, including smoke.
-Infuse the oils will bring a nice smoky flavor to any dish.
+Infusing the oils will bring a nice smoky flavor to any dish.
 They are most commonly used to finish a dish when being plated.

 Like smoked oils, smoked salts are also available to you for finishing dishes once they are plated or even adding to some recipes to bring a smoky flavor.
 The difference with salts is that they have been smoked in a smoker to gain the smoky flavor rather than infused like oils.
 They are still a great addition to any dish you want to have a subtle or strong smoky flavor.